seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 With those of nobler bulk!
 But let the ruffian Boreas once enrage
 The gentle Thetis, and anon behold
-The strong-ribb’d bark through liquid mountains cut,
+The strong-ribb'd bark through liquid mountains cut,
 Bounding between the two moist elements,
-Like Perseus’ horse: where’s then the saucy boat
+Like Perseus' horse: where's then the saucy boat
-Whose weak untimber’d sides but even now
+Whose weak untimber'd sides but even now
-Co-rivall’d greatness?
+Co-rivall'd greatness?
 Either to harbour fled,
 Or made a toast for Neptune.
 Even so
-Doth valour’s show and valour’s worth divide
+Doth valour's show and valour's worth divide
 In storms of fortune; for in her ray and brightness
 The herd hath more annoyance by the breeze
 Than by the tiger; but when the splitting wind